MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr-received-send-emails-microsoft365-groups.md

 - MET150
 ---

-# NDR (AggregateGroupMailbox full) received when sending emails to Microsoft 365 Groups
+# Error (AggregateGroupMailbox full) when sending emails to Microsoft 365 Groups

 ## Symptoms

-When you send an email message to a Microsoft 365 group, you may receive a non-delivery report (NDR) that resembles the following:
+When you send an email message to a Microsoft 365 group, you receive a non-delivery report (NDR) that resembles the following:

 > Delivery has failed to these recipients or groups:
 >